Cover photo for Arthur Frakt's Obituary

 Arthur is survived by his wife Janna Rankin, his brother Steven Frakt, his two sons, Alex and David, his four grandchildren, Max, Danny, Quinn and Roxi, and his two dogs, Cooper and Aria.
 Arthur will be remembered for his great humanity, wit, compassion for others, and his unbending integrity in all matters.

-To order memorial trees or send flowers to the family in memory of Arthur Frakt, please visit our flower store.
+To order memorial trees in memory of Arthur Frakt, please visit our tree store.

 Guestbook